csuchico-csci551/Conway-s-Game-of-Life/README.md

   * How well do each of your implementations scale?
   * Is there anything else you feel you answered?
   * What new questions did this create for you?
+  * Where did you do your testing?
+    * I recommend you do your final testing on a Google HPC instance; however, if you do this somewhere else you need to account for that in your report
+    * What kind of system/architecture does your cluster have (processor type, cores per node, etc)

 ## Evaluation